Laith-Devops/Nodejs-github-pipline/README.md

  # This is a demo project for learning and testing purposes only.
 Not suitable for production.

-# A full-stack web application running on Kubernetes.
+# A simple full stack web application running on Kubernetes.
 The frontend is HTML/CSS/JS, the backend is Node.js with Express, and the database is MongoDB running as a StatefulSet with a persistent volume.
 The project also includes a CI/CD pipeline using GitHub Actions that automatically builds and pushes the Docker image to Docker Hub on every push to main.

 ---